hllorens/afan-app/README.md

 Since google might require you to always sign with the same it is useful to store it into a safe place (out of git) E.g., in drive/MH/afan-app so it is on cloud but not exposed

 Finally to create the signed apk run:
+`cordova build android --prod --release`

 Multimedia development